Batmobile: Other appearances

-1966 Promotional Batmobile
+1966 promotional Batmobile

-When the TV spin-off movie, 'Batman' was released in 1966, the studio decided to recreate The Batmobile for promotional purposes in the UK.
+When the TV spin-off film Batman was released in 1966, the studio decided to recreate the Batmobile for promotional purposes in the UK.
 For this purpose, a 1958 Chevrolet Bel Air, Impala, four-door sedan had its roof completely removed and replaced with the iconic double-bubble top.
 The rear doors were sealed up, the remaining small front doors making it rather difficult to get in and out.
 Body modifications were quickly carried out by riveting aluminum additions over the original bodywork.
 Black and orange paint, plus decals, completed a passable replica that was fully street-legal on UK roads.
 Once its use for promotional purposes was complete, the car was delivered to a scrapyard for cutting up.

-Batman (1989 film) / Batman Returns
+Batman (1989 film) and Batman Returns

 Tim Burton's live-action films Batman (1989) and Batman Returns (1992) presented a different version of the Batmobile, which reflected those films' Art Deco version of Gotham City.
 The car was designed by conceptual illustrator Julian Caldow and built by John Evans special effects team at Pinewood Studios in England.
 The body of the car was sculpted out of foam by Keith Short in collaboration with Eddie Butler and the fiberglass work being done by John Lovell.
 It was long, low, and sleek, and was built on a Chevrolet Impala chassis.
 Two cars in total were built for the movie.
 The back of the Batmobile resembles the back of the Fiat Turbina, which was a gas-turbine concept from the 1950s.
 For Batman Returns in 1992, Carl Casper and Tom Oberhaus of Hollywood Productions were contracted to build 3 Batmobiles for principal photography.
 Carl Casper retained the number 1 hero car until recently (2021).
 That car is now in a private collection in California.
 The number 2 car was last known to be in a private collection in Japan since 1992.
 The number 3 car is owned by comedian Jeff Dunham.